Our Standards > The Ethical Commitment

 We believe that everyone should be free to practice yoga safely and equitably and that accountability measures are essential to securing these rights.
 The Yoga Alliance Accountability Department handles grievances, inquiries, and concerns about our members and potential violations of our Code of Conduct, Scope of Practice, and Standards.

 File a Claim

 We understand that any changes, large or small, to the Yoga Alliance standards, credentials, application process, and other systems affect our members’ professional yoga livelihoods.
-For answers to common questions, please visit our Frequently Asked Questions page.
-To speak to Member Support directly, please call 1-888-921-YOGA (9642) or email email@example.com.
+For answers to common questions, please visit our Help Center.
+To speak with Professional Support directly, please email email@example.com.